 Do you use social media?
 How often and for what purpose?
 I’d love to know.
-I’m a Facebook user but after I was hacked last year, I’ve lost confidence and haven’t used it as much.
-Now I’m questioning what difference it makes if I use it or not.
-What would you do in my shoes?
+I’m a Facebook user but after I was hacked, I’ve lost confidence.
+I’m being encouraged to join Instagram but I’m questioning what difference it makes if I use it or not.
+How do you – the readers – get to hear about indie authors like me?
+How do you discover new-to-you books?

 So what would you do?
 Should I continue with my social media presence or doesn’t it matter to you?